 If the capacity of an individual to consent to treatment, services, or research or to authorize the disclosure of information is in doubt, Dominion will obtain an evaluation conducted by or under the supervision of a licensed professional who is not directly involved with the individual to determine whether the individual has capacity to consent or to authorize the disclosure of information.

 Capacity evaluations will be obtained for all individuals who may lack capacity, even if they request that an authorized representative be designated or agree to submit to a recommended course of treatment.
-Dominion does not perform capacity can request one by a local Community Services Board.
+Dominion does not perform capacity evaluations but can request one by a local Community Services Board.

 In conducting this evaluation, the professional of the Community Services Board may seek comments from representatives accompanying the individual pursuant to 12VAC35-115-70 A 4 about the individual's capacity to consent or to authorize disclosure.

 Capacity evaluations will be conducted outside of Dominion in accordance with accepted standards of professional practice and will indicate the specific type of decision for which the individual's capacity is being evaluated (e.g., medical) and will indicate what specific type of decision the individual has or does not have the capacity to make.
-Capacity evaluations will address the type of that might be used to increase the individual's capabilities.
+Capacity evaluations will address the type of support that might be used to increase the individual's decision-making capabilities.

 If the individual or their family objects to the results of the licensed professional's determination, Dominion will immediately inform the human rights advocate.